 What are your biggest fears when you think about leaving?
 How can you address these fears in your Safety Plan?

 Did you talk to them about what they should do while the abuse is occurring?

 Do you have pets and if so, how can you keep them safe?
 [Note – MSCFV has a Pet Safety Program so you don’t have to leave your pets behind.]

 What do you absolutely need to have if you leave in a hurry?
 This could include medicines, cash (your abuser may cancel or track your credit cards), list of phone numbers, phones and phone chargers, clothes for overnight, car keys, ...

 Do you have your important documents together and easy to grab and go?
-Some document you may want are:
+Some documents you may want are:

 You do not have to create a Safety Plan by yourself.
 And while it is recommended to have a Safety Plan, not having any or all of these items does not mean that you should stay with your abuser.
-For help on Safety Planning, on increasing your safety when you are ready to leave, or other information on leaving abusive relationships, call us at 1-800-927-4673, or chat with us at [add chat link].
 Safety Planning is one of many ways we can help you, including emergency shelter, free legal services, mental health care, housing and housing supports, food and supplies, and more.
 Contact us at 1-800-927-4673 (HOPE) or through the CHAT feature on this website.